How to make chilli con carne

-Chilli con carne is an all-time favourite party dish that’s incredibly easy to make, served here with a little grated chocolate for an authentic Mexican touch.
+Chilli con carne is an all-time favourite party dish that’s incredibly easy to make, served here with a little grated chocolate for a bit of Mexican authenticity.
 Make your chilli in advance for even better flavour.

 Heat a large casserole or heavy-based pan over a medium heat.
 Add a glug of oil and once hot add the onion.
 Cook for a minute and add the carrots.
 Cook for 5-7 minutes, or until the onions are softened and translucent.
 Add the garlic and cook for a further 2-3 minutes.